dhughes/ruby_tdd_demo/README.md

 * Our code doesn't satisfy this requirement

-* TODO: Ask what we can do to make this test pass?
+* What we can do to make this test pass?
   * Maybe we add a variable to track the previous roll in `roll`?
   * But.....
   * Observation: